 In this module, we delve deeper into market shocks to both demand and supply and learn how demand and supply are related between markets.
-If there is demand for a product, there will invariably arise a supply.
-So society’s demand for food products give rise to the demand for ingredients to make food products, and demand for crops and animal protein that is the raw material into the final good.
-Because demand gives rise to supply producers respond by making goods at all stages of production.
+If there is a demand for a product, there will invariably arise a supply.
+So society’s demand for food products gives rise to the demand for ingredients to make food products, and the demand for crops and animal protein that is the raw material into the final good.
+Because demand gives rise to supply, producers respond by making goods at all stages of production.

 We wrap up this module by revisiting shocks to the market and what happens to quantity demanded and supplied when consumers and producers respond differently to shocks in the market.
-This is where it really gets interesting because after the module, you should be able to read any newspaper article regarding agriculture markets and make estimates about what is happening, why it’s happening, and what will be the effects.
+This is where it really gets interesting because, after you finish the module, you should be able to read any newspaper article regarding agricultural markets and make estimates about what is happening, why it’s happening, and what will be the effects.

 Upon completion of this module, you will be able to: